pisanvs/ley-chile/dto/ministerio-de-salud/8-1052275/texto.md

 7. Cirugía de tórax.

+8. Cirugía digestiva.

-8. Cirugía plástica y reparadora.
+9. Cirugía plástica y reparadora.

-9. Cirugía pediátrica.
+10. Cirugía pediátrica.

-10. Cirugía vascular periférica.
+11. Cirugía vascular periférica.

-11. Coloproctología.
+12. Coloproctología.

-12. Dermatología.
+13. Dermatología.

-13. Diabetología.
+14. Diabetología.

-14. Endocrinología adulto.
+15. Endocrinología adulto.

-15. Endocrinología pediátrica.
+16. Endocrinología pediátrica.

-16. Enfermedades respiratorias adulto.
+17. Enfermedades respiratorias adulto.

-17. Enfermedades respiratorias pediátricas.
+18. Enfermedades respiratorias pediátricas.

-18. Gastroenterología adulto.
+19. Gastroenterología adulto.

-19. Gastroenterología pediátrica.
+20. Gastroenterología pediátrica.

-20. Genética clínica.
+21. Genética clínica.

-21. Geriatría.
+22. Geriatría.

+23. Ginecología Oncológica.

-22. Ginecología Pediátrica.
+24. Ginecología Pediátrica.

 y de la Adolescencia

-23. Hematología.

-24. Imagenología.

-25. Infectología.

-26. Inmunología.

-27. Laboratorio clínico.

-28. Medicina familiar.

-29. Medicina física y rehabilitación.

-30. Medicina interna.

-31. Medicina intensiva adulto.

-32. Medicina intensiva pediátrica.

-33. Medicina legal.

-34. Medicina Materno Fetal.

-35. Medicina nuclear.

-36. Medicina de urgencia.

-37. Nefrología adulto.

-38. Nefrología pediátrica.

-39. Neonatología.

-40. Neurocirugía.

-41. Neurología adulto.

-42. Neurología pediátrica.

-43. Obstetricia y ginecología.

-44. Oftalmología.

-45. Oncología médica.

-46. Otorrinolaringología.

-47. Pediatría.

-48. Psiquiatría adulto.

-49. Psiquiatría pediátrica y de la adolescencia.

-50. Radioterapia oncológica.

-51. Reumatología.

-52. Salud pública.

-53. Traumatología y ortopedia.

-54. Urología.
+25. Hematología.

+26. Imagenología.

+27. Infectología.

+28. Inmunología.

+29. Laboratorio clínico.

+30. Mastología (Cirugía de mamas).

+31. Medicina familiar.

+32. Medicina física y rehabilitación.

+33. Medicina interna.

+34. Medicina intensiva adulto.

+35. Medicina intensiva pediátrica.

+36. Medicina legal.

+37. Medicina Materno Fetal.

+38. Medicina nuclear.

+39. Medicina paliativa y de manejo del dolor.

+40. Medicina reproductiva e infertilidad.

+41. Medicina de urgencia.

+42. Medicina del adolescente.

+43. Medicina del deporte.

+44. Microbiología

+45. Nefrología adulto.

+46. Nefrología pediátrica.

+47. Neonatología.

+48. Neurocirugía.

+49. Neurología adulto.

+50. Neurología pediátrica.

+51. Neurorradiología.

+52. Nutrición clínica.

+53. Obstetricia y ginecología.

+54. Oftalmología.

+55. Oncología médica.

+56. Otorrinolaringología.

+57. Pediatría.

+58. Psiquiatría adulto.

+59. Psiquiatría pediátrica y de la adolescencia.

+60. Radioterapia oncológica.

+61. Reumatología.

+62. Salud pública.

+63. Traumatología y ortopedia.

+64. Urología.

 B. Especialidades y Subespecialidades Odontológicas

 1. Cirugía y traumatología buco maxilofacial.

-2. Cirugía Bucal.

-3. Endodoncia.
+2. Endodoncia.

-4. Imagenología oral y maxilofacial.
+3. Imagenología oral y maxilofacial.

-5. Implantología buco maxilofacial.
+4. Implantología buco maxilofacial.

-6. Odontología legal.
+5. Odontología legal.

+6. Odontogeriatría.

 7. Odontopediatría.